LucidIndian/bd-site/pushes-and-pushups.markdown

 ---
 layout: page
-title: Pushes and Pushups: Building Triceps and Tech Startups with Ruby on Rails
+title: Pushes and Pushups--Building Triceps and Tech Startups with Ruby on Rails

-permalink: /about/
+permalink: /pushes-and-pushups/
 ---

 ## Pushes and Pushups